dominiktelka/frontend-app/README.md

 This project was build with Typescript/Node.js and React.\

 ## Remember to install this project in two folders.
-It have separated frontend and backend
+It have separated frontend and backend.

+Structure of folders should looks like:

+nameOfFolder
+  frontend-app-main
+  server-main

 ## Quick start with project.